 Students who are admitted into the program must show evidence of current CPR certification in order to attend dental hygiene clinics.

-Students who are admitted into the program must expect expenses of approximately $2500 in addition to the university's tuition and fees.
+Students who are admitted into the program must expect expenses in addition to the university's tuition and fees.
 This amount covers instruments and other supplies needed for clinical courses.
 These monies are paid directly to vendors.
 Click here for Estimated Costs.

 Grades less than "C" earned in dental hygiene courses are considered non-passing.
 Students are required to maintain a minimum grade point average of 2.0 for each academic year.
 Students who earn a non-passing grade in a dental hygiene course(s) are unable to progress.
 Dismissal from the program may result from documented poor studentship.

 Recommendations for advancement are the charge of the Dental Hygiene Evaluation Committee, which meets following mid-term and the final examination periods.

 Students who have been dismissed from the Dental Hygiene Program are eligible for reconsideration only under extenuating circumstances.

 Students who earn a non-passing grade in any supporting science course or any Dental Hygiene Course will not be permitted to take the next sequential course(s).